Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 #### <a name='explain'></a>Streaming rpc vs Unary rpc implementation

-The Unary rpc is when the client sends a single request and gets back a single response.
+Using a unary rpc, the client sends a single request and blocks for response to the request.
-This self explanatory and the code basically does this.
-It sends multiple rpc's depending on how many batches are required for the request, Please follow through code for more information.
+When invoked without --stream option, this program uses unary RPC.
+It invokes the unary RPC as many times needed to program the data set.
+Please follow through code for more information.

 The streaming rpc implementation is a bit more complex.
 A bi-directional stream is used, in which both the client and server have two independent streams.
 Both the client and server can read and write messages in any order.